Coletterbox/Coletterbox/README.md

 [Marketplace Analysis](https://github.com/Coletterbox/Link-Tallying) - This analyses the frequency of each company advertising on a given marketplace by taking the HTML file as an input, since there was no API for this section of the marketplace.
 (Python, Matplotlib...)

 [Text Analysis (this is not serious)](https://github.com/Coletterbox/Text-Comparison) - Some light data analysis using Python (including NumPy and Matplotlib), created on a day when I couldn't think of a project idea that wasn't a joke.

-["Children's Book"](https://coletterbox.github.io/Childrens-Book/) - One of the simplest web pages I've ever created, but it says some stuff that needs saying.

 [Word Cloud from WhatsApp Data](https://github.com/Coletterbox/Analysis-of-Some-Guy-s-Attempt-at-Small-Talk) - This is... let's call it social commentary.
 It's a word cloud and some other stuff using Python and some of its libraries (Pandas, NumPy, Matplotlib, etc.).